wallingfordhc/Scoreboard/README.md

 Indicator of 1st 2nd half or 1st 2nd 3rd 4th quarter

 As a stretch goal could be interrogated remotely ( not from the pitch side) to ask the current score

+see the wiki for more info and plans